juwain/experimental.dev/src/posts/stereotypeless-animation.md

 title: Stereotypeless animation
 date: 2021-01-04T13:20:59.287Z
 ---
- In this article, I will continue my exploration of the discrete animation topic I've touched in [the previous article] (https://medium.com/@juwain/css-grid-animation-movie-28e9d39fb895).
+ In this article, I will continue my exploration of the discrete animation topic I've touched in [the previous article](https://medium.com/@juwain/css-grid-animation-movie-28e9d39fb895).
 I looked through the list of all the CSS properties and selected a couple that I hadn't thought about animating before.

 The first test object was the `content` property.
 It's cool: it can display text, CSS counters, images and display the value of HTML-attributes.